kvannotten/dotfiles/README.md

 # Dotfiles

-I use https://github.com/thoughtbot/rcm to manage my dotfiles.
+I use GNU stow to manage my dotfiles

 # Neovim